Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

     </log-to-eventhub>
     ```

-1. Replace `<your logger id>` with the value you used for `{loggerId}` in the request URL to create the logger in the previous step (e.g. `eventhublogger`).
+1. Replace `<your logger id>` with the value you used for `{loggerId}` in the request URL to create the logger in the previous step (e.g. `event-hub-logger`).

     > You can use any expression that returns a string as the value for the `log-to-eventhub` element.
 In this example, a string in JSON format containing the date and time, service name, request ID, request IP address, and operation name is logged.

     ![APIM Add to Event Hub](../../assets/images/apim-add-log-to-event-hub-2.png)

-1. Click **Save** to save the updated policy configuration.
+1. Click **Save** to update the policy configuration.
 As soon as it is saved the policy is active and events are logged to the designated Event Hub.

 ---